openstack/octavia/specs/version1/active_passive_loadbalancer.rst

   the same listeners, and pools configuration.
 Note: topology is a property of a load balancer and not of one of its amphorae.

-* Extend the amphora driver interface, the amphora REST/SSH drivers, and Jinja configuration templates for the newly introduced VRRP service [4].
+* Extend the amphora driver interface, the amphora REST driver, and Jinja configuration templates for the newly introduced VRRP service [4].

 * Develop a Keepalived driver.